 Individuals considering using the Nexplanon implant should always speak to a doctor about their health history and any health conditions they may have.
 If they are unsure about whether they have a health condition or not, it is advised to speak to a doctor, as well as ask if the birth control implant is appropriate for their situation.

 The birth control implant offers many benefits and is extremely effective at preventing pregnancy.
-However, it does not provide any protection against sexually transmitted infections (STIs), so it is recommended that the implant be used in conjunction with barrier methods such as male or female condoms.
+However, it does not provide any protection against sexually transmitted infections (STIs), so it is recommended that the implant be used in conjunction with barrier methods such as external or internal condoms.
 Insertion of the implant is a simple procedure that takes only a few minutes and provides at least three years and up to five years of contraception.1 The implant is one of the most effective forms of contraception and offers easy and convenient use.

 - Mcnicholas, Colleen, Erin Swor, Leping Wan, and Jeffrey F Peipert.
 “Prolonged Use of the Etonogestrel Implant and Levonorgestrel Intrauterine Device: 2 Years beyond Food and Drug Administration–approved Duration.”
 American Journal of Obstetrics and Gynecology.
 Vol. 216, no. 6.
 June 2017.